VHA Heart in Mind toolkit provides a new way to empower caregivers and clients affected by dementia

 Brandi, Wilfred and Motria also consulted with family caregivers and VHA personal support workers, who provided valuable insights that helped shape the content of the toolkit.

-“The ultimate vision is to change the dialogue on how care can be provided in the home – from a task-based orientation to a relationship-centered approach, creating a collaborative spirit between the care team where heart is at the top of our minds.”
+“The ultimate vision is to change the dialogue on how care can be provided in the home – from a task-based orientation to a relationship-centred approach, creating a collaborative spirit between the care team where heart is at the top of our minds.”